sr39/gizmo-debug/README.md

 The code is written in standard ANSI C, and should run on all parallel platforms that support MPI.
 The portability of the code has been confirmed on a large number of systems -- if it can run GADGET (and it almost certainly can), it can run GIZMO.

+The public version of the code is free software, distributed under the GNU General Public License (http://www.gnu.org/copyleft/gpl.html).
+This implies that you may freely distribute and copy the software.
+You may also modify it as you wish, and distribute these modified versions as long as you indicate prominently any changes you made in the original code, and as long as you leave the copyright notices, and the no-warranty notice intact.
+Please read the General Public License for more details.
+Note that the authors retain their copyright on the code.

+If you use the code, please reference the code paper at: http://arxiv.org/abs/1409.7395 (Hopkins 2014)